beskarbuilder/TARS-BSK/README_EN.md

 - Certain models fit on a Raspberry Pi… and still contain secrets of the universe

 > **_TARS-BSK reflects:_**
-> _"Choosing a model on TheBloke is like standing in front of a nuclear power plant control panel without any physics knowledge.
-All buttons seem important, no choice seems right, and the probability of a core meltdown increases with each click."_
+> _Choosing a model on TheBloke is like standing in front of a nuclear power plant control panel without any physics knowledge.
+All buttons seem important, no choice seems right, and the probability of a core meltdown increases with each click._

 **Link to the abyss of options:**
 [https://huggingface.co/TheBloke](https://huggingface.co/TheBloke)